-• subject 1: adapting the GCap to the network characteristics

-- inconsistency between the MTU defined on the GCap and that of the captured frames. - To modify the MTU see the Procedure for adjusting the size of the captured packet. - check that the characteristics of the GCap, such as maximum throughput, number of sessions, etc., match those of the network to be monitored.

-For this purpose, consult the GCap datasheets.

-• subject 2: optimising GCap resources

-- the number of CPUs allocated to the detection engine is too low.
-The CPUs may be overloaded and potentially packets may go unanalysed and therefore dropped. - To change this value, see the Procedure for assigning the number of CPUs to the detection engine. - prefer using a TAP aggregator as opposed to the GCap "cluster" function.
+- Subject 1: adapting the GCap to the network characteristics - Inconsistency between the MTU defined on the GCap and that of the captured frames. - To modify the MTU see the Procedure for adjusting the size of the captured packet. - Check that the characteristics of the GCap, such as maximum throughput, number of sessions, etc., match those of the network to be monitored. - For this purpose, consult the GCap datasheets. - Subject 2: optimising GCap resources - The number of CPUs allocated to the detection engine is too low.
+The CPUs may be overloaded and potentially packets may go unanalysed and therefore dropped. - To change this value, see the Procedure for assigning the number of CPUs to the detection engine. - Prefer using a TAP aggregator as opposed to the GCap "cluster" function.

 The solution using a TAP aggregator is preferable because it requires the least amount of GCap resources for the same flow.

-• subject 3: optimising the network flow to be analysed

-- one or more CPUs are being overloaded because there are too many packets being analysed.
-To reduce the size of the captured network, it is possible to suppress the unnecessarily analysed flow. - To manage this packet filtering, see the procedure for defining flow filtering rules. - only one CPU is being overloaded.
-In this case, the flow load is poorly distributed between the CPUs.
-To change this, another rule can be defined or, more likely, an existing rule can be modified.
+- Subject 3: optimising the network flow to be analysed - One or more CPUs are being overloaded because there are too many packets being analysed. - $\ast\,$ To reduce the size of the captured network, it is possible to suppress the unnecessarily analysed flow. - \ To manage this packet filtering, see the procedure for defining flow filtering rules. - Only one CPU is being overloaded.
+In this case, the flow load is poorly distributed between the CPUs. - \ To change this, another rule can be defined or, more likely, an existing rule can be modified.
 A flow was defined but it was too large.
-It must therefore be subdivided so that each part is analysed by several CPUs. - To modify the rules, see the procedure for defining static packet filtering rules. - change the analysed protocols. - To modify this list, this action must be performed on the paired GCenter. - Refer to the GCenter documentation.

-• topic 4: optimising the detection engine rules

-The rules define:
+It must therefore be subdivided so that each part is analysed by several CPUs. - \ To modify the rules, see the procedure for defining static packet filtering rules. - Change the analysed protocols. - \ To modify this list, this action must be performed on the paired GCenter. - See the GCenter documentation for more information. - Subject 4: optimising the detection engine rules - The rules define: - Detection rules - File rebuilding rules - Rules defining thresholds or limits under the threshold heading See the GCenter documentation for more information. - Subject 5: monitoring the solution

-- detection rules

-- file rebuilding rules

-- rules defining thresholds or limits under the threshold heading

-See the GCenter documentation for more information,

-• subject 5: monitoring the solution